supremeimposter/My-Vault/GATE/Linear-Algebra/Determinants.md

 - $\mid A^n \mid = (\;\mid A \mid\;)^n$
 - Determinant evaluated across any row or column is zero.
 - $\det(c \; A) = c^n\; \det(A), c \in \mathbb{R}$ and $n$ is the dimension of $A$.
+- If the columns of a matrix are LD set of vectors, then its determinant is 0.
+Since a column can be represented as a linear combination of every other vector, then the determinant can be operated to have two similar columns making its determinant 0.

 ## Calculating Determinants
 1. Calculate using permutations.